maid/maid/README.md

     sudo gem update maid

+If you decide you don't want Maid installed anymore, remove it:

+    sudo gem uninstall maid

+**NOTE:** This does not remove any files under `~/.maid` or crontab entries.
+Please remove them at your convenience.

 ### Troubleshooting

-* Older releases of Ruby for Ubuntu may not automatically add the RubyGems `bin` directory to your `$PATH`.
-Double check your settings.
 * Having multiple Ruby versions installed can confuse things.
 If you're a Ruby developer, you may prefer to just `gem install maid` with your preferred setup.
-Ruby 1.9.3 is preferred.
+Ruby 1.9.3 is recommended.
+* Older packages of Ruby for Ubuntu may not automatically add the RubyGems `bin` directory to your `$PATH`.
+Double check your settings.

 ## Tutorial